ABOUT NEVADA RURAL RSVP

-In addition, RSVP volunteers serve their communities through a variety of non-profit organizations and government agencies.
+In addition, RSVP volunteers serve their communities through a variety of services to non-profit service organizations government agencies and proprietary healthcare facilities.
 RSVP volunteer activities include crime prevention, adult literacy tutoring, Medicare and Medicaid counseling, environmental surveys and education, center based nutrition programs, hospital volunteer service, public museum docent services, library services for the community and the homebound, computer assistance for the elderly and needy, veterans memorial services, USDA commodities food distribution, and many more.

 RSVP – An Invitation to Serve